 For $99 you can order the upgraded display and some riders have noticed a little more torque and slightly higher speeds from the upgraded display.
-I’ve had the bike up to 22 mph using throttle only but speed is affected by many different factors such as rider weight, terrain, tire pressure, wind, etc. Your results might be different than mine but I would expect 20 mph for most riders.
+I’ve had the bike up to 22 mph using throttle only, but speed is affected by many different factors such as rider weight, terrain, tire pressure, wind, etc. Your results might be different from mine, but I would expect 20 mph for most riders.

 Getting Creative with the RadRunner